blockcypher/blockcypher-python/README.md

 Designed to be used without having to RTFM.

-More features and support for more endpoints coming soon.
-Should support python 2.6+ and python3.x, but hasn't been thoroughly tested on 2.6+.
-Native support for datetime conversions.
-Issues and pull requests much appreciated!
+More features and support for more endpoints are on the way.
+Python 3.x should be supported, but it hasn't been properly tested on 2.6+, which is no longer supported.
+Datetime conversions are supported natively.
+Issues and pull requests are much welcomed!

 ![](https://github.com/blockcypher/blockcypher-python/workflows/Continuous%20Integration/badge.svg)